Excessive interest and financing expenses limitation rules

 T2229 Election to forgo a foreign accrual property loss under clause 95(2)(f.11)(ii)(E)

-How to file the election before the forms are available
+How to file an election

 1. Select “No” when asked for case or reference number

-2. Select “Special Elections and Returns” as the topic and “Supporting documentation” as the reason
+2. Select “Special Elections and Returns” as the topic and “Supporting documentation” as the reason.

 Information return requirement waived